Historicist interpretations of the Book of Revelation: Number of the Beast

 Adventists have interpreted the number of the beast, 666, as corresponding to the title Vicarius Filii Dei of the Pope.
-In 1866, Uriah Smith was the first to propose the interpretation to the Seventh-day Adventist Church.
+In 1866, Uriah Smith was the first to propose this interpretation to the Seventh-day Adventist Church.
 In The United States in the Light of Prophecy, he wrote:

 Prominent Adventist scholar J. N. Andrews also adopted this view.
 Uriah Smith maintained his interpretation in the various editions of Thoughts on Daniel and the Revelation, which was influential in the church.

 Various documents from the Vatican contain wording such as "Adorandi Dei Filii Vicarius, et Procurator quibus numen aeternum summam Ecclesiae sanctae dedit", which translates to "As the worshipful Son of God's Vicar and Caretaker, to whom the eternal divine will has given the highest rank of the holy Church".

-The New Testament was written in Koine Greek, and Adventists used Roman numerals to calculate the value of "Vicarius Filii Dei" whose word is in Latin language.
-"Vicarius Filii Dei" is Latin, and it does not exist in the New Testament, which was written in Koine Greek.
+The New Testament was written in Koine Greek, and Adventists used Roman numerals to calculate the value of "Vicarius Filii Dei," whose words are Latin.
+"Vicarius Filii Dei" does not exist in the New Testament, which was written in Koine Greek.

 Samuele Bacchiocchi, an Adventist scholar, and the only Adventist to be awarded a gold medal by Pope Paul VI for the distinction of summa cum laude (Latin for "with highest praise"), has documented the pope using such a title:

 However, Bacchiocchi's general conclusion regarding the interpretation of Vicarius Filii Dei is that he, together with many current Adventist scholars, refrains from using only the calculation of papal names for the number 666: